ChrstphrHll/npc_gen/students/Gerrimar Vulkor.md

 ### Description
 - Firbolg Cleric from Verdain
 - 5th year Exploration student in Treskal
-- long frizzy black hair that's wild, Brown eyes, and Pale Brown skin
+- short straight strawberry blond hair that's plain, Brown eyes, and Pale Brown skin
 - Is Dreamy and Artificial, and has Home as their ideal

 ### Organizations